 Must I Ask Questions After Every Interview?

-No, it is not a must to ask questions after every interview.
+No, it’s not a must to ask questions after every interview.
 However, always take the opportunity to do so.
-Asking questions allows you to have a two-way discussion about the role.
+Asking questions allows you to have a two-way discussion about the role and shows you took some time to prepare before the interview.
 Also, it’s one of the best ways to clarify doubts and expectations.

 When offered the chance, ask a question that gives you a unique opportunity to make a lasting impression and showcase why you’re a better fit.
 Whatever you do, don’t leave the interview session with lingering thoughts and questions about the role.